mirima2/other_products_guidelines/docs/source/field_documentation.rst

 14.2 relation (M)
 ------------------

-The relation that binds the software and the provided documentation.
+The relation that binds the research product and the provided documentation.
 When the documentation element is provided the relationType attribute must be set to the DataCite term IsDocumentedBy

 **Example**